DCC-EX/dcc-ex.github.io/docs/throttles/software/dcc-commander.rst

    :scale: 30%
    :align: left

-Control your model railroad via a DCC-EX Command Station* using the DCC Commander App on your iOS device.
+Control your model railroad via a DCC-EX EX-CommandStation using the DCC Commander App on your iOS device.

 - Control up to 10 throttles on a single screen in landscape mode
 - Control a single throttle in portrait mode (just rotate your device)